Enecuum/enqm/README.md

 ## ENQM

-ENQM is a complex tool to index the project, build a map of existing features, trace everyday changes and build metrics, and access these features.
+ENQM is a complex tool for future indexing of the project, building a map of existing features, tracing everyday changes and building metrics, and accessing these features.

 enqin.hs is designed to provide a shell to access the existing functionality of the project, make calls to the API and run tests.

+The tool is currently under development

 ## Map of the Internal Folder Structure